Cargill Crop Inputs Site

 Problem

-Cargill customers lacked a dedicated tool to track and manage their crop inputs business, forcing them to rely on busy sales representatives for time-sensitive business information.
-This created inefficiencies, delayed decision-making, and hindered their ability to access critical data.
+Cargill customers struggled with managing crop inputs without a centralized tool, relying heavily on sales representatives for time-sensitive information.
+This led to inefficiencies, delayed decision-making, and hindered access to critical business data.

 Solution